-Unroasted coffee beans don’t just impart bold, rich flavor.
-It also creates a compound that helps dial down production of stomach acid, according to research presented on March 21 at the spring meeting of the American Chemical Society.
-The discovery may explain why green coffee is gentler on the stomach than their lighter peers and could lead to a new generation of tummy-friendly coffees.
+Green Coffee and Kidney Stones: Unroasted coffee beans don’t just impart bold, rich flavor.
+It also creates a compound that helps dial down the production of stomach acid.
+According to research presented on March 21 at the spring meeting of the American Chemical Society.
+The discovery may explain why green coffee is gentler on the stomach than their lighter peers.
+It could lead to a new generation of tummy-friendly coffees.

 What are Kidney Stones?

 Kidney Stones form when the urine becomes concentrated.
 Which allows minerals in the urine to crystallize and stick together.
 Some stones can form from combinations of calcium and oxalate or phosphate.
 This is the most common type of stone.
 Infections can cause struvite stones.
 Uric acid stones can form in the urine of people who are dehydrated.
 Those who eat a high protein diet, or those who have gout.

 Cystine stones: Which are much less common, form in the urine of people who have a hereditary disorder.
 That makes the kidneys excrete excessive amounts of certain amino acids.

 Kidney stones are formed when a very high content of calcium or other minerals get accumulated in the urinary tract and get clumped together, leading to painful stones.
 Symptoms include blood in urine, nausea, vomiting, fever, and swelling of the kidneys.
 The most common kidney stone is made up of calcium oxalate.